liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/01-test-upgrading-a-liferay-backup-copy-intro.markdown

 ---
-header-id: test-upgrading-a-product-backup-copy
+header-id: test-upgrading-a-sharepoint-backup-copy
 ---

-# Test Upgrading a @product@ Backup Copy
+# Test Upgrading a @sharepoint@ Backup Copy

 [TOC levels=1-4]

-Before upgrading your production Liferay instance, you should do a trial run (even multiple runs) to make sure that you upgrade successfully and efficiently.
+Before upgrading your sharepointion Liferay instance, you should do a trial run (even multiple runs) to make sure that you upgrade successfully and efficiently.
 Here's the process:

--   [Preparing a test server and database](#preparing-a-test-server-and-database): This involves copying your current production installation to a test server and copying your production data backup to a test database.
+-   [Preparing a test server and database](#preparing-a-test-server-and-database): This involves copying your current sharepointion installation to a test server and copying your sharepointion data backup to a test database.
 After you prune data from the test database (next step) you'll test against it.